 Services include any services rendered that benefit MCSAP related needs.
 These include, but are not limited to paper shredding, printing, and publication.
-The anticipated cost for Services is \$70.00 per month
+The anticipated cost for Services is \$80.75 per month.

 Non-Tangible Administrative Items will include primarily any software needs such as Hazmat annual renewal licensing, and ELD data transfer for RODS evaluation and other software needs.
 This would also cover any other MCSAP elligble non tangible expense items.
-The anticipated cost for Non Tangible Administrative items is \$500.00 per month.
+The anticipated cost for Non Tangible Administrative items is \$2,100.00 per quarter.

-The MOE planned expenditures of \$1,133,648.49 by the state for other expenses comes from costs associated with third party professional and administrative services such as other dues and subscriptions.
+The MOE planned expenditures of \$3,003,776.74 by the state for other expenses comes from costs associated with third party professional and administrative services such as other dues and subscriptions.
 It also comes from costs associated with electricity, water, waste removal, sewage services, lease of equipment, such as alarm systems, insurance payments or premium to non state agencies.